karljakoblarsson/karljakoblarsson.github.io/about.md

 back in my hometown, Uppsala.
 Now at Chalmers I play drums in a student orchestra, AllianceOrchestret.

-This is my personla website where you can find stuff I've done and random thoughts.
+This is my personal website where you can find stuff I've done and random thoughts.
 I built this version during the spring of 2015 but it's always a work in progress.